ana-aranha/anime-organizer-back-end/README.md

 3- Create a PostgreSQL database with the given dump.sql;

+4 - Create an .env file with the database connection

-4- run "npm run dev" to start application
+5- Run "npm run dev" to start application

 # routes (CRUD)